MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ### Preview manifest file

-You can either sideload for local, or deploy for Azure to preview the manifest file.
+You can either sideload for local or deploy for Azure to preview the manifest file.
 You can preview the manifest file by performing the following steps:

 1. Select **Project** > **Teams Toolkit**.